MongoDB Atlas Clusters

 Auto-scaling

-(to the next tier), if one the following criteria is met:- Average CPU Utilization has exceeded 75% for the past hour
+- Average CPU utilization has exceeded 75% for the past hour.

-(to the lower tier), if both of the following criteria are met:- The average CPU Utilization and Memory Utilization over the past 24 hours is below 50%
+- The average CPU and memory utilization over the past 24 hours is below 50%.

 resources:myMongoDbCluster:type: mongo-db-atlas-clusterproperties:clusterTier: M10autoScaling:minClusterTier: M10maxClusterTier: M30disableDiskScaling: truedisableScaleDown: true